Anvesh-Som/Simulation/README.md

 For all things Simulation

 ### Building is necessary to make the plugin work.
+* Make a directory names as build `mkdir build`
+* Build directory can be located on the same level as CMakeLists.txt
-#### After making a build directory use the following commands to build
+* After making a build directory, open it `cd build`, then use the following commands to build

 ```
 $ cmake ../